DavAug/chi/README.md

 ## About

-**Chi** is an open source Python package hosted on GitHub, which is designed for pharmacokinetic and pharmacodynamic (PKPD) modelling.
+**Chi** is an open source Python package hosted on GitHub, which is designed for dose response modelling modelling.

 The main features of chi are